Below are five things you should do before signing a business lease.

 4. Note the condition of the property

-Most leases have a ‘make good’ clause, which requires you to return the premises to its original condition when the lease ends.
+Most leases have a ‘make good’ clause, which requires you to return the premises to their original condition when the lease ends.
 You therefore need to ensure that you keep evidence of the condition of the property when you entered into a lease.
 If this is not done, the landlord can use the security provided you provided to ‘make good’.

 This is a common area of dispute between landlords and tenants.
 It is therefore important to know your make good obligations.